steveabner/Helpdesk-Homelab/README.md

   ![Screenshot 2025-01-02 105303](https://github.com/user-attachments/assets/faa2f277-2318-4b13-a493-09029c170a12)

+---

+## 👥 Active Directory Account Creation

-- In the left pane, I now have an `ADMINS` folder.
+- Now that I have an `ADMINS` folder.
 I'll right-click the folder and select `New` then `User`.

   ![Screenshot 2025-01-02 105554](https://github.com/user-attachments/assets/9849c68b-4dd9-4bc4-b837-91482ae745f5)